 Dr. Katya Ermolaeva points to “Levee Song” being sung in the vernacular as evidence of it continuing to be problematic even after offensive lyrics were removed.
 There are countless examples of folk songs using identical vernacular to represent white “hillbillies” or poor people generally.
 What’s more, the default image of a railroad worker in the early 20th century was of white immigrants, particularly Irish immigrants.
 The first recording from 1923, as we’ve seen, was without dialect and implied Irish workers.
 Irish workers were also associated with levee camps, even in the south.
 Black railroad workers by then were more often portrayed as porters and maids.

 So the song we know of as a “I’ve been Working on the Railroad” turns out to be a true folk song in the sense that it evolved over time and its author, and even the author of at least one of its constituent parts (the bridge), remains unknown.
 It has been used self referentially by several American ethnic groups.
-It is a folk song that retains certain sections of lyric and stretches of melody that were at times taken up by stage minstrels, but one that was never used by minstrels in anything like its current musical or lyrical structure.
+It is a folk song that retains certain sections of lyric and stretches of melody that were at times taken up by stage minstrels, but one that was never used by minstrels in anything close to its current musical or lyrical structure.

 Over the song’s 120 year prehistory (1830-1950) there was no more than a twenty year period (1894-1915) when the settings and lyrics to one of its parts, “Levee Song”, would have been primarily heard at minstrel shows.
 These were the fading years of minstrelsy.
 Minstrelsy would linger as a format and a nostalgia item in many forums for many decades.
 But after 1900 it was no longer the primary driver of entertainment culture it had been.